Using Index Advisor v15

 The examples use the table created with this statement:

 When invoking the

-pg_advise_index utility, you must include the name of a file that contains the queries that will be executed by
+pg_advise_index utility, you must include the name of a file that contains the queries executed by

-pg_advise_index; the queries may be on the same line, or on separate lines, but each query must be terminated by a semicolon.
-Queries within the file should not begin with the
+pg_advise_index.
+The queries can be on the same line or on separate lines, but each query must be terminated by a semicolon.
+Queries in the file can't begin with the

 In the code sample, the

 An optional parameter that limits the maximum size of the indexes recommended by Index Advisor.
 If Index Advisor doesn't return a result set,

 The recommended indexes are written to the file specified after the